nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Create a folder where you want to use StudMap, and copy `studmap.jar` into it.
 This will be the home folder for StudMap.<br><br>

-4. Double click on `studmap.jar` to start the app.
+4. Double-click on `studmap.jar` to start the app.
 In a few seconds, you should see a new window detailed in the next section.<br><br>

 ## 4.2 Understanding the User Interface

-When you first load StudMap, you will likely be greeted with a display similar to the one below,<br><br> containing some sample data.
+When you first load StudMap, you will likely be greeted with a display similar to the one below, containing some sample data.
-**Don't be overwhelmed!** While there may be many fields and objects to<br><br> take in at first, let's go through the User Interface and explore each element one by one.<br><br>
+**Don't be overwhelmed!** While there may be many fields and objects to take in at first, let's go through the User Interface and explore each element one by one.

 ![UI Overview](images/ui/ui-getting-started.png)